The Aberdare National Park is the highest in Kenya, averaging roughly 2,000 - 4,000 metres above sea level.

 Kunene and Damaraland is a vast, sprawling region of Namibia with a wealth of desert-adapted fauna and flora, unique geographical features, ancient rock engravings and cultural attractions.

 This huge, untouched corner of northern Botswana offers some of the most spectacular safaris.
 The scenery is dramatic and varied.
 The game are plentiful.
 Water is abundant.
 Safaris are unrestricted - night/day drives, off-road safaris, water-based game viewing by canoe and mokoro, game walks.

 What used to be an area of huge livestock farms is now one of Kenya's best conservation success stories.
 Ranchers in Laikipia are working with local communities to protect wildlife and generate employment from luxury tourim with fantastic results.

-Most of the luxury safari lodges in the area have their own highly skilled game rangers and trackers who will escort you on walking safaris, game viewing by boat and canoe and on open safari vehicle outings.
+Most of the luxury safari lodges on or near Lake Kariba have their own highly skilled game rangers and trackers who will take you on walking safaris or open safari vehicle game drives inside Matusadona National Park or take you game viewing by boat and canoe.

 A circular drive through Lake Manyara National Park passes through forest, wetlands, grassy plains and acacia forests, each offering views of different animals and multitudes of birds.

 Undoubtedly the main attraction of Lake Nakuru and Lake Naivasha is their abundant birdlife, particularly greater and lesser flamingos and other water birds.
 But the area is also home to a wide variety of wildlife, including healthy populations of white and black rhino.